 About multi-factor authentication

-Effective June 1, 2022, MFA will be mandatory at the University of Manitoba for all faculty, staff, and students.
+MFA is mandatory at the University of Manitoba for all faculty, staff, and students.

 Multi-factor authentication or MFA adds an extra layer of security to our university accounts to protect you, your data, and university systems from unauthorized access and phishing attacks.